shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

 ```
 In this example we can see that the JavaScript code selects the image and then uses `getAttribute()` to retrieve the `src` attribute value.
 The `getAttribute()` method takes just one parameter: the name of the attribute.
 It checks that value and, if the values match, it replaces the `src` attribute value with a new filename using `setAttribute()`.

 The `setAttribute()` method takes two parameters: the name of the attribute, and the new value.
+You can set as many attributes as you need, but it requires a separate instruction for each one.

 ## Modifying Element Styles